SeelabFhdo/ewks2020/README.md

-# Eclipse Modeling Framework and UML Examples
+# Eclipse Modeling Framework and LEMMA Examples

 This repository contains usage examples of tools from or based on the Eclipse Modeling Framework (EMF) [1], and UML examples.
 The usage examples show